DNSBelgium/rdap/README.md

 If you want to disable this, then extend WebConfig override the addResourceHandlers to add nothing.

 # Upgrading
+## Upgrading from 3.x to 4.x
+The Spring Framework is upgraded from 5.3.30 to 6.0.13.
+Please consult the Spring Framework documention for upgrade instructions.
+One of the changes caused by the Spring upgrade is moving from javax.servlet to jakarta.servlet

 ## Upgrading from 3.0.0 to 3.0.1
 Upgraded a lot of dependencies, most notably: Spring version is upgraded from 5.1.6.RELEASE to 5.3.30.